 When someone “mints” an NFT, they create a file that lives on the blockchain.
-This means it cannot be copy and pasted, edited, deleted, or otherwise manipulated.
+This means it cannot be copied and pasted, edited, deleted, or otherwise manipulated.
 An NFT is non-fungible because it is not interchangeable.
 Each NFT is distinct and has a unique ID.
 They can’t be exchanged with one another for equal value or broken down into smaller values like most currencies.

 Non-Fungible Tokens Operate On Ethereum

 As opposed to Bitcoin, NFTs operate on Ethereum.
 In order to buy an NFT, you must first buy Ether, then you can shop for NFTs on different platforms.

 These tokens are not new, having been around since 2015, but are enjoying a recent boom thanks to a number of factors.
 The normalization of cryptocurrency is a major one as are the advances in blockchain technology.